-Employment Law Representation and Home Insurance
+Employment Tribunal Representation and Home Insurance

 I agree this is a very important issue and so I give clear guidance on funding options during initial client consultations.

-One of the most common ways of funding an Employment Tribunal claim is by using something termed “legal expenses insurance”.
+One of the most common ways of funding Employment Tribunal representation is by using something termed “legal expenses insurance”.
 If you have got legal expenses insurance this could mean that all of your legal costs from the point of issuing a claim will be covered.
 This type of cover is therefore a real asset and can save clients thousands of pounds.

 Legal expenses insurance can usually be found as a benefit attached to home insurance.
 Some of my clients have had no idea that they have this cover in place because their insurer makes no charge for it.
 Other insurers may only charge a nominal sum for the benefit of between £10 to £30 a year.
 For this reason, the cover can easily be overlooked.

 I always advise clients to check their home insurance to see if legal expenses cover is available.
 It is also important to check any other insurance policies held, such as car, contents, credit card, bank accounts etc… to see if the cover is included.
 Don’t be deterred if you can’t immediately find the words legal expenses insurance, it could be that the cover has been termed “family legal protection” or words to that effect.
 If in doubt, just call your insurance provider to get a clear and definitive answer.